DaltonLens/DaltonLens/README.md

 - Can show an overlay over your screen to get information about the color under the mouse pointer, including its name.

 - Grab a screen region and apply color filters on top of it.
-The current filters include the daltonize algorithm to transfer the color differences into color channels that are easy to distinguish.
+The current filters include the daltonize algorithm to transfer the color differences into color channels that are easier to distinguish.

 - Click on a pixel and highlight similar colors in the image.
 This is especially useful for charts and plots, and it uses adaptive filters to better handle anti-aliased line plots.

+- Simulate color vision deficiencies

 It is designed to be lightweight and very reactive by relying mostly on GPU processing.